Threx-code/premier-league/README.md

 - docker compose ps -a (To see the list of containers started)
 - docker compose up -d
 - docker exec -it Insider_php /bin/sh
-- php artisan migrate (to run migration files)
 - Create your database
 - Copy .env.example and rename it to .env
 - Add the database configuration to the .env file
 - Run the migrations (php artisan migrate)
+- php artisan league numOfTeamToPlay (This will run the league and create the weeks based on the number of clubs you desire)
 - Copy the url:8000 (see how to use the application below)